 I feel bad that I’ve not posted anything for over a month, but various circumstances have conspired to prevent me from writing anything new and so, to assuage my blogger’s guilt, here’s something you’ve not seen before.
-This is an essay I wrote waaay back in my first term at University; I’ve removed a few paragraphs from its original 2,500-word length, just to make it digestible as a blog post.
+This is an extract from a dissertation essay I wrote at University; I’ve removed a few paragraphs from its original 2,500-word length, just to make it digestible as a blog post.

 New stuff soon, I promise.

-Critical approaches to Sir Thomas More’s Utopia fall largely into one of two camps: those who conceive of the book as an exercise in material idealism – a literal representation of More’s perfect society – ; and those who consider it to be fantastical irony, a satire of early 16th Century political practices and attitudes, not a pamphlet for social reform.
+Critical approaches to Sir Thomas More’s Utopia fall largely into one of two camps: those who conceive of the book as an exercise in material idealism – a literal representation of More’s perfect society; and those who consider it to be fantastical irony, a satire of early Sixteenth-Century political practices and attitudes, not a pamphlet for social reform.
 It’s true that large tracts of the text are dominated by a meticulous and microscopic focus on the exact mechanisms of ostensibly utopianist economic and social ideologies, but there’s also a definite undercurrent of cynicism and incongruity that perpetually destabilises the narrator’s appeals to seriousness.

 In the opening book, for example, Cardinal Morton comments that “One might rather hear of something […] than have any real or perfect knowledge of the same”, and it is striking that just after Morton challenges the the veracity of secondary report, Thomas More (the narrator) reveals that he has only heard about the land of Utopia himself via the testimony of a rather baroque and eccentric individual – Raphael Hythloday – whose surname translates from the Greek as ‘peddler of nonsense’.
 This playful warning against the reliability of third-party accounts acts as a signifier to the reader that Utopia shouldn’t be taken at face value.
 Popular readings conceive the work to be an idealist suggestion for a new order of society, but beneath Utopia’s façade of social idealism sits a dark satire profoundly critical of the politics of contemporary England.